-The Student Administration Team are responsible for the administration and maintenance of the student records for all students studying at the College.
+The Student Administration team are responsible for the administration and maintenance of the student records for all students studying at Imperial.
 This includes enrolments, programme transfers, interruption of studies, withdrawals and processing of examination entry for research degree students.
 The team also use this information to fulfil reporting duties to the Student Loans Company and Transport for London, as well as other external bodies.

-The Team is responsible for the processing of student results and awards on the student record system as well as the production and distribution of academic transcripts and certificates of award.
+The team are responsible for the processing of student results and awards on the student record system as well as the production and distribution of academic transcripts and certificates of award.
 The 'My Documents' online portal allows you to access your documents, including proof of enrolment and award documentation.
 You can then digitally share these documents with third parties such as an employer or university.

-Each document has a unique QR code with the official University watermark, making it easier for employers and others to verify your credentials.
-This online document sharing is a legitimate service, introduced and authorised by Imperial College London.
+Each document has a unique QR code with the official university watermark, making it easier for employers and others to verify your credentials.
+This online document sharing is a legitimate service, introduced and authorised by Imperial.

 We would like to encourage you to use this online service in place of paper-based documentation.
-You can access the 'My Documents' portal here: https://studentedocuments.imperial.ac.uk/Account/LoginViaAzure
+You can access the 'My Documents' portal here: